What our clients say

 This subsequently led to Leigh Dilks undertaking a 6 month project directly with the alumni team to support the delivery and implementation of an integrated alumni relations programme.
 Leigh’s passion for her profession and commitment to UCLan have been invaluable to me, the alumni team, and wider External Relations department.
 Cairney and Company are thorough, professional and always have their clients best interests at heart.

 Working with Karen and the team, in a very short space of time, has challenged our own thinking around the best campaign model for ECU.
-Cairney & Company have opened up a whole new overseas market for us in Asia, with great insight and energy they are a pleasure to work with.
+ECU is a very entrepreneurial university focussed on not only ensuring high employability outcomes for our students but also how we support the entrepreneurial ecosystem in WA, Australia and beyond.
+The campaign planning with C&C explored a non-traditional model of funding as our alumni are young and developing in their careers.
+We are exploring how we can maximise our potential and leverage relationships across the University to attract new partners, donors and investment in ECU, guided and challenged by the capable hands of C&C. C&C have also opened up a whole new overseas market for us in Asia, with great energy and insight they are a pleasure to work with.

 Sonia MacKay-Coghill